 10. Day Trip to Sayulita and San Pancho

-Last but not least, if you are vacationing on the Punta Mita peninsula then you will be very closeby to two very special beach towns in Nayarit â Sayulita and San Pancho.
+Last but not least, if you are vacationing on the Punta Mita peninsula, then you will be very close to two very special beach towns in Nayarit: Sayulita and San Pancho.

-Sayulita is a designated pueblo mĂĄgico alive with colorful papel picado flags, artisanal markets, palm-tree-lined beaches, boho-chic boutiques, and lots of lively bars, restaurants, and cafes.
-It also boasts the regional Huichol Cultural Center, which showcases and supports the local Huichol indigenous population in Nayarit.
-Here are the top 20 things to do in Sayulita!
+Sayulita is a designated pueblo mágico alive with colorful papel picado flags, artisanal markets, palm-tree-lined beaches, boho-chic boutiques, and lots of lively bars, restaurants, and cafes.

-San Pancho is an even more charming Mexican pueblo thatâs a must-visit especially if you enjoy a more sustainable, down-to-earth vibe.
 The community of San Pancho is eco-warriors dedicated to preserving the natural environment.
 Here, you can volunteer at the incredible Entreamigos Community Center, go horseback riding, help release baby sea turtles into the ocean, or watch a fiery sunset on San Pancho Beach.

 Read More: 40 awesome things to do in San Pancho!

-Definitely donât miss out on taking a surfing lesson at Playa La Lancha or going to take a swim to Playa Escondido hidden inside the Marieta Islands.
+Don’t miss out on taking a surfing lesson at Playa La Lancha or going to swim to Playa Escondido hidden inside the Marieta Islands.

-I hope this travel guide to Punta Mita helps plan your trip to this lovely peninsula in the Riviera Nayarit.
+I hope this travel guide to Punta Mita helps you plan your trip to this lovely peninsula in the Riviera Nayarit.

-If you have any more questions about things to do in Punta Mita or where to eat, play, stay, feel free to reach out or drop your questions in the comments below.
+If you have any more questions about things to do in Punta Mita or where to eat, play, or stay, feel free to reach out or drop your questions in the comments below.

 Featured image credit: PuntaMita.com

-Hi there, we booked our own apartment in Punta de Mita and now Iâm worried that everything will be a far distance to get to unless we have a car.
+Hi there, we booked our own apartment in Punta de Mita and now I’m worried that everything will be a far distance to get to unless we have a car.
 We hear taxis are expensive.
 Is this all true?
 Do you have any tips for us.

 Thank you